Solitarju/vrchat-api-library/README.md

     vrchat.EventsApi.Connect();

     // Usage of custom undocumented event type, this isn't valid, just for demonstration purposes.
-    // Upon getting a Undocumented event type, the library will warn you and ask to report it.
+    // Upon getting an undocumented event type, the library will warn you and ask to report it.
 (Please do this!!) vrchat.EventsApi.on("undocumented event", (data) => {
         console.log("Undocumented Event");
         console.log(data);